“I need a website.”

 - A domain purchased?
 I like namecheap.com to buy my domains.

 - The platform you would like to use?
-Wix, WordPress, etc. I’m a big fan of WordPress.
-Personally, I don’t build sites for clients in any other platform.
+Squarespace, WordPress, etc. I’m a big fan of WordPress and I never recommend Wix to someone as the platform.

-- Extra plugins required for your site? (translation to other languages, event listing, etc)
+- Extra plugins required for your site? (translation to other languages, event listing, quiz builder, etc)

 So now, take a breath. 🙂